Warlord’s own in-house sculptor shows tips and techniques as his Gladiator miniature starts to take shape. Over to you, Wojtek…

 Arms & Armour – making a helmet and a sword.

 For the foundation of the head/helmet I used a piece of wire 10cm long and 0.6mm thick with a small bend on one end.
-To this bend I added a bulb of ProCreate modelling putty.
+To this bend I added a blob of ProCreate modelling putty.
 For the gladius shortsword a straight piece of wire was used with a length of ProCreate wrapped around it.
-Don’t worry that the sword looks bigger and blobbier than a sword should – you’ll be whittling it down to size later!
+Don’t worry that the sword looks bigger and blobbier than a sword should, in fact this is good as you’ll be whittling it down to size later!
 Both were then left to dry thoroughly.

 While both of these components were drying I returned to work on the armature dolly I built in the last part of this tutorial.
 You’ll see how I progressed on this later in this article but for I want to focus your attention on the helmet and gladius.